twoelw/kiisu-companion-bridge/README.md

 The risk of a failed flash bricking your Kiisu is very low, but never zero.
 Recovery is always possible via USB DFU or ST‑LINK, but may require soldering or a special adapter.

+### CURRENTLY ONLY SUPPORTED WITH THE LATEST [ENHANCED-KIISU4-FW](https://github.com/twoelw/enhanced-kiisu4-fw/releases)

 ### Requirements
 - Kiisu hardware with a compatible aux updater listening at I2C 0x30
 - USB power plugged in (device must be charging)